Virajdatt/taylor_series_gif/README.md

 3. The notebooks folder contains a jupter notebook which shows how to use the functions from src (approx.py) to vizualize things.

 Feel free to play around and implement other functions(like sin, e^x) and see how the approxmiations get better.

+## TO-DO

+Show how the Taylor Serier fails to approximate nasty discontinued function f(x) = 1/x when x<0 (As the funtion is undefined at x = 0 and if we start with x=1 we just get the upper right half the graph).